fluid-project/infusion-docs/src/documents/LocalizationInThePreferencesFramework.md

 ## Specifying a Localization

-The messageLoader takes `defaultLocale` and `locale` options for specifying which localized message bundle to fetch.
+The messageLoader takes `defaultLocale` and `locale` options for specifying which localized Message Bundle to fetch.
 The `locale` option specifies the localization desired.
 By default it is sourced from the prefsEditorLoader's settings object, `"{prefsEditorLoader}.settings.locale"`.
 The `defaultLocale` provides a fallback to use if the desired localization cannot be located.
 By default it is sourced from the prefsEditorLoader's `defaultLocale` option.

 ### Fallback Rules

-If a requested localization cannot be found, the messageLoader will attempt to find another message bundle to satisfy the request.
+If a requested localization cannot be found, the messageLoader will attempt to find another Message Bundle to satisfy the request.
 Language codes are expected in a form similar to BCP 47 tags but with a "\_" instead of a "-" separating the language code from the country code.

-Assuming the Canadian French message bundle is requested:
+Assuming the Canadian French Message Bundle is requested:

-1. look for a message bundle corresponding to the language code specified by the `locale` option (e.g. "fr_CA")
+1. look for a Message Bundle corresponding to the language code specified by the `locale` option (e.g. "fr_CA")
-2. look for a message bundle with the same language as the language code specified by the `locale` option (e.g. "fr")
+2. look for a Message Bundle with the same language as the language code specified by the `locale` option (e.g. "fr")
-3. look for a message bundle corresponding to the language code specified by the `defaultLocale` option (e.g. "en_US")
+3. look for a Message Bundle corresponding to the language code specified by the `defaultLocale` option (e.g. "en_US")
-4. look for a message bundle with the same language as the language code specified by the `defaultLocale` option (e.g. "en")
+4. look for a Message Bundle with the same language as the language code specified by the `defaultLocale` option (e.g. "en")
-5. look for a message bundle with the exact URL as specified through the auxiliary schema (e.g. "message/prefsEditor.json")
+5. look for a Message Bundle with the exact URL as specified through the auxiliary schema (e.g. "message/prefsEditor.json")

 ### Bundle Naming

-The message bundles should conform to the following naming convention to facilitate discovery by the messageResolver:
+The Message Bundles should conform to the following naming convention to facilitate discovery by the messageResolver:
 `<bundle name>_<language code>_<country code>.json`

-The following are all valid message bundle names and will work with the above [Fallback Rules](#fallback-rules):
+The following are all valid Message Bundle names and will work with the above [Fallback Rules](#fallback-rules):

 - prefsEditor_fr_CA.json
 - prefsEditor_fr.json